 Morris K. Udall Undergraduate Scholarship—These highly competitive scholarships are awarded to college sophomores and juniors who have demonstrated commitment to careers related to the environment or who are Native American or Alaska Native and have demonstrated commitment to careers related to tribal public policy or health care.
 Interested students should prepare to apply at least a year in advance of the application deadline.
 Forms and information are available from the Udall campus representative, Timothy Lincoln, Department of Geological Sciences.
 For more information, see http://www.udall.gov/OurPrograms/MKUScholarship/MKUScholarship.aspx .

-Craig R. Bieler, co-chair and professor.
+Craig R. Bieler, professor.

 B.S., 1986, Juniata College; Ph.D., 1992, University of Pittsburgh.
 Appointed 1995.